Mayor: ‘Heroes’ died protecting women from anti-Muslim rant

 “He was saying that Muslims should die,” Hudson said.
 “That they’ve been killing Christians for years.”

 The FBI and U.S. Attorney for Oregon are working with Portland police.
-The FBI says it’s too early to say whether the slayings qualify as a federal hate crime however Christian is charged with two counts of intimidation, the state equivalent of a hate crime.
+The FBI says it’s too early to say whether the slayings qualify as a federal hate crime however Christian faces intimidation charges, the state equivalent of a hate crime.

 Wheeler decried the charged national political environment surrounding immigration.